Rampant (film): Plot

-In the Joseon dynasty, King Lee Jo is viewed as overly deferential to the nearby Qing dynasty of China.
+In the Joseon period, King Lee Jo is considered by the Joseon nationalists as puppet to the Qing dynasty.
 His son, Crown Prince Lee Young, plots to buy European arquebuses to drive away the Qing.
-The plot is exposed by War Minister Kim Ja-joon, who holds influence over the king and frames it as a rebellion.
-Kim meets the Europeans and learns that they have brought zombies (called "night demons").
-The crown prince commits suicide as penance so that his subordinates will be spared.
-Joseon forces destroy the European ship and retrieve the arquebuses, but a Joseon soldier is bitten by a zombie.
+War Minister Kim Ja-joon, who holds influence over the king, discovers the plot and frames it as a rebellion.
+Kim meets the Europeans and learns that they have brought vampires (called "night demons").

+Lee Young begs the king to oppose the Qing, as they now have firearms, but the impotent king refuses to listen.
+The prince commits suicide as penance so that his subordinates will be spared.
+Joseon forces destroy the European ship and retrieve the arquebuses, but a Joseon soldier is bitten by a vampire.
 He returns to his village, where he turns and spreads the infection.
-The zombies crave human meat and blood, are attracted by sounds, repelled by sunlight, and are stopped by decapitation or piercing of the heart, as well as separation of spinal vertebrae but methods of killing are inconsistent.
+The vampires crave human meat and blood, are attracted by sounds, repelled by sunlight.
+They can be killed by decapitation, piercing of the heart, or the separation of spinal vertebrae; other methods of killing have limited success.

-The crown prince left a request that his wife Gyeong-bin and unborn child be raised by his younger brother Lee Chung in China for their safety.
-Lee Chung had previously been left out of Joseon's order of succession and grew up abroad in the prosperous Qing.
+Lee Young left a request that his wife Gyeong-bin and unborn child be raised by his younger brother Lee Chung in China for their safety.
+Lee Chung, who had previously been left out of Joseon's order of succession, grew up abroad in the prosperous Qing.
 Lee Chung returns with his companion Hak-Su, landing in Jemulpo, but is attacked by Joseon assassins sent by Minister Kim and other ministers, who are plotting a coup.
-The noise of the battle draws an attack by zombified villagers.
-Lee Chung and Hak-Su are assisted by local partisans, including Park Eul-ryoung, former lieutenant to the crown prince, and archer Deok-hee.
+The noise attracted a mob of vampiric villagers.
+Lee Chung and Hak-Su are assisted by local partisans, including Park Eul-ryoung, Lee Young's former lieutenant, and archer Deok-hee.
 The Jemulpo partisans ask Lee Chung to become crown prince, but he declines, wanting to return to China.
 Lee Chung awkwardly flirts with Deok-hee.